cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Encode each measurement and shares of each proof into an input share

 Notice that only one pair of measurement and proof(s) share (called the "leader" shares above) are vectors of field elements.
-The other shares (called the "helper" shares) are represented instead by XOF seeds, which are expanded into vectors of field elements.
+The other shares (called the "helper" shares) are represented instead by an XOF seed, which is expanded into vectors of field elements.

 The methods on `Prio3` for deriving the prover randomness, measurement shares, and proof shares and the methods for encoding the input shares are defined in